2 dead after car plunges off overpass in North Miami-Dade

 NORTH MIAMI-DADE, FLA.
-(WSVN) - Two people are dead after a car plunged off an overpass in North Miami-Dade.
+(WSVN) - Two people were killed after a car plunged off a highway overpass on Interstate 95 in North Miami-Dade and burst into flames.

-Florida Highway Patrol units responded to the deadly crash along southbound I-95 at the Golden Glades Interchange, at around 4 a.m., Friday.
+Florida Highway Patrol units responded to the deadly crash along southbound at the Golden Glades Interchange, at around 2:30 a.m., Friday.

 Cellphone video sent to 7News showed the car upside down and on fire.